Japan Q1 GDP Unrevised, -0.2% On Quarter

 That was unchanged from the May 16 preliminary reading, although it defied expectations for an upward revision to -0.1 percent.

-On a yearly basis, GDP was also unchanged at -0.6 percent, missing forecasts for -0.4 percent.
+On a seasonally adjusted annualized basis, GDP was also unchanged at -0.6 percent, missing forecasts for -0.4 percent.

 In the fourth quarter of 2017, GDP was up 0.1 percent on quarter and 0.6 percent on year.